thiagokokada/free-disk-space/README.md

         usrlocal: true
         opt: true
         varcache: true
-        # frees up 4 GiB, but you may also run Out-of-Memory in bigger builds
+        # technically frees up to 4 GiB, but see note above about it being
+        # useless, and can also cause Out-of-Memory errors in bigger builds,
-        # so it is disabled by default
+        # so disabled by default
         swap-storage: true
         # this will run `du -h /* 2>/dev/null | sort -hr | head -n <N>` to show
         # the top N directories by size, it is mostly used by development/debug